JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-export.md

     curl <downloadable link to the uploaded XCFramework ZIP file>
     ```

-4. If your project consumes SwiftPM dependencies, the `assembleSharedXCFramework` Gradle task generates a `Package.swift` file
+4. If your project consumes SwiftPM dependencies, starting with Kotin %kotlinEapVersion%
-   next to the XCFramework.
+   the `assembleSharedXCFramework` Gradle task generates a `Package.swift` file next to the XCFramework.

-   If that's not the case, you can create a `Package.swift` file manually, starting with the following code:
+   If that's not the case, you can create a `Package.swift` file manually, using the following template:

    ```Swift
    // swift-tools-version:5.3